The Crash (Mad Men): Plot

 When walking back to his office, Don is reminded of his past once more.
 In bed, a young Don is served soup by Aimée.
 This instantly gives Don an ad idea.
 Upon visiting the creative team again on Saturday, he is introduced to Wendy, the daughter of the deceased Frank.
 Don tells Peggy to look in the 1950s archives for a Sterling Cooper account about soup.
 Don goes back to his office and finds Wendy, who says she is there "to make [him] feel better".
 He tells her he is busy.
 She nonetheless walks up to him, gently puts a stethoscope to his heart, and says it's broken.
 Don at first thinks she means his heart, but she tells him it's the stethoscope itself.
 He tells her to leave.

 Don calls Megan to inform her he will have to work longer.
 She is angered, having to leave.
 Sally is told to babysit the children.
 Meanwhile, Stan is injured in a target-throwing game played by the creative team, and Peggy carries him off.
-Don arrives at Sylvia's apartment, leans against the door and hears only a song playing, with lyrics including: "I must think of a way into your heart."
+Don arrives at Sylvia's apartment, leans against the door and only hears the song: “Going Out of My Head” by Sérgio Mendes playing on a portable radio.
 Back at the office, Stan kisses Peggy but is turned down.
 When he tells her that his cousin Robbie was killed in action, Peggy advises Stan that "you have to let yourself feel [grief]" and that it cannot be dampened with other things.
 She suggests he go home, but thanks him politely when he makes a sexually suggestive compliment.

 Sally hears noises in the apartment and finds a black woman has entered the living room, claiming to have raised her father and to be named "Ida".
 Sally remains somewhat skeptical, but the woman pressures her into sitting down to eat some eggs, and begins acquainting herself with Sally.
-Don meanwhile manages to find the soup commercial in the archives.
-It depicts a boy being served soup by a woman, with the caption, "Because you know what he needs."
+Don meanwhile manages to find the ad he previously asked Peggy to look for in the archives.
+Instead of soup it’s revealed to be an ad for Granger’s oatmeal.
+It depicts a boy being served oatmeal by a woman, with the caption, "Because you know what he needs."
 In a continuation of the flashback, young Don has recovered from his cough.
 Aimée admits her real name is "Amy," then seduces him with the assurance: "I'll do everything."
 Don, uncomfortable and looking frightened, acquiesces.